MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

    - Check the **Publish results as PlayStream Event** box.
    - Save the **Action**.
    - Then trigger an event.
-   - In the **PlayStream Debugger**, a new event that corresponds to the CloudScript execution should be present which contains the appropriate information.
+   - In the **PlayStream Debugger**, a new event that corresponds to the CloudScript (Legacy) execution should be present which contains the appropriate information.
    - For more information on checking a PlayStream event in the debugger, see the following section [Advanced: Debugging CloudScript](#advanced-debugging-cloudscript).

    > [!NOTE]
-   > Event actions can only use the live revision when calling CloudScript functions.
+   > Event actions can only use the live revision when calling CloudScript (Legacy) functions.
 If you cannot find the **helloWorld** function in the drop-down, this is the most likely reason.

-## Advanced: Debugging CloudScript
+## Advanced: Debugging CloudScript (Legacy)

+> [!NOTE]
+> Debugging is much easier with [CloudScript using Azure Functions](../cloudscript-af/index.md).
+We recommend migrating for access to great features like [local debugging for CloudScript](../cloudscript-af/local-debugging-for-cloudscript-using-azure-functions.md)

 ### Logging

 One of the most important tools for debugging code is *logging*.
-Our CloudScript provides a utility for performing the function.
+Our CloudScript (Legacy) provides a utility for performing the function.

 This takes the form of the `log` object, which can log any message desired using the `Info`, `Debug`, and `Error` methods.

 Additionally, the HTTP object will log any errors it comes across while making requests by setting the `logRequestAndResponse` parameter.
 While setting these logs up is simple, accessing them takes *a bit* of finesse.

-Here is an example of a CloudScript function that uses all 4 types of logs.
+Here is an example of a CloudScript (Legacy) function that uses all 4 types of logs.

 ```javascript
 handlers.logTest = function(args, context) {